How to Replace Cabinet Hardware

 - Scrap wood (x3, if making your own jig)

-Fill and Camouflage Screw Holes
+Step 1: Fill and Camouflage Screw Holes

 First, remove the existing hardware by loosening the screw on the back of the door while holding the old hardware in place.
 Find a shade of wood-filling putty that best matches your cabinet.
 To cover holes on wood grain, plan to buy three shades of putty—one that matches the lightest and darkest wood grains as well as one halfway between them.
 Mix a pinch of each of the three shades together until you have a hue that's as close as possible to your original cabinet.

 Use your finger to apply a pinch of putty to the cabinet where the hole is located.
 Push the putty into the hole to fill it completely.

 Use a putty knife to compact the putty, and scrape the flat edge of the knife across the hole to create a smooth surface.
 Use a damp cloth to remove excess putty.
 Allow the putty to dry completely.
 Add more if needed.

 Carefully drill into the pencil marks, making sure you don't slip and damage the cabinet.
 If you're using a homemade jig, line it up with the cabinet corner and drill through the template hole and the cabinet door.
 Be sure to use steady, even pressure.